spatie/laravel-glide/README.md

 ];
 ```

-This package also comes with a facade, which provides an easy way generate images.
+This package also comes with a facade, which provides an easy way to generate images.

 ```php